onlyhead/plotter/README.md

 A modern C++ plotting library with integrated geometry and color management, built on top of matplotlib.

+**🎯 Now requires Concord Points for all coordinate data and Pigment for all colors!**
+**🎬 NEW: Animated GIF support for creating smooth animations!**

 Hugely inspired and initially copy/fork of [matplotlibcpp](https://github.com/lava/matplotlib-cpp)

 ## Key Features